 A discussion guide to Where the Red Fern Grows from Scholastic.
-See also Scholastic's cocabulary lesson for this novel and Where the Red Fern Grows ThinkQuest Page.
+See also Novel Study: Where the Red Fern Grows and Where the Red Fern Grows ThinkQuest Page.

 Teacher's notes with activities and discussion questions for Carolyn Reeder's novel, Foster's War.

-A teacher's guide from Scolastic complete with a 4-lesson unit for Sachar's Holes.
+A teacher's guide from Scholastic complete with a 4-lesson unit for Sachar's Holes.
 See also Holes Activity Guide, Holes by Louis Sachar, and Holes by Louis Sachar - Teacher Pages.

 A high school lesson plan on this novel and the controversy surrounding its use in schools.
 See also Catching on to Catcher in the Rye, The Catcher in the Rye: A Teaching Unit, and If a Body Texts a Body: Texting in The Catcher in the Rye. and J. D. Salinger and The Catcher in the Rye.